Koosjuh/koosjuh.github.io/content/posts/Devices/it_helpdesk_attacks_asm.md

 [TeamViewer Intune Integration Installation and User Guide](https://www.teamviewer.com/en/global/support/knowledge-base/teamviewer-tensor-classic/integrations/intune-integration-installation-and-user-guide/)

-#### Deploy TeamViewer Client
+## Deploy the TeamViewer Client

-The TeamViewer client should be deployed as a mandatory application through Microsoft Intune.
+Deploy the TeamViewer client as a mandatory application through Microsoft Intune.

-Users should not be required to download or install remote management software themselves.
-This supports a consistent Helpdesk process and allows users to be explicitly instructed never to install Remote Management Tools when requested during a support interaction.
+This implements one of the primary controls described earlier: users should not normally need to download remote support software themselves.

-Because the approved client is already installed, any request to download additional remote access software should be treated as suspicious.
+Because the approved client is already installed, employees can be instructed that requests to download additional remote access software fall outside the normal Helpdesk process.

-#### Configure SSO for TeamViewer
+## Configure TeamViewer SSO

 Configure Single Sign-On using Microsoft Entra ID for TeamViewer support accounts.

-SSO centralizes authentication, removes the need for separate TeamViewer credentials, and allows existing Entra ID security controls such as MFA and Conditional Access to be applied.
-It also simplifies onboarding and offboarding of Helpdesk personnel.
+SSO centralizes authentication and allows Microsoft Entra security controls such as MFA and Conditional Access to protect TeamViewer access.

-This supports the goal of a single, recognizable remote support procedure where both the user and the Helpdesk rely on the same centrally managed process.
+It also simplifies onboarding and offboarding because access can be controlled through Entra identities and groups.

-For configuration guidance, refer to the official TeamViewer documentation:
+For configuration guidance:

 [Single Sign-On for Microsoft Entra ID](https://www.teamviewer.com/en/global/support/knowledge-base/teamviewer-tensor-classic/sso/single-sign-on-for-microsoft-entra-id/)

-#### Configure Helpdesk Roles for TeamViewer
+## Configure Helpdesk Permissions

 Within Microsoft Intune, assign Helpdesk personnel only the permissions required to initiate remote assistance sessions.

-The built-in **Help Desk Operator** role is intended for remote support activities and should be preferred over broader administrative roles.
-Microsoft recommends using Intune RBAC and least-privilege permissions instead of assigning elevated Microsoft Entra roles for daily support activities.
+The built-in **Help Desk Operator** role can be used as a starting point instead of assigning broad Microsoft Entra administrative roles.

 For the TeamViewer integration specifically, Helpdesk personnel require permission to read the remote assistance connector and initiate remote assistance sessions.

 ![TeamViewer Integration Roles and Permissions](/static/images/posts/helpdesk/TeamViewerIntegration_Roles_Permissions.png)

-This keeps the approved remote-support process available to Helpdesk personnel without granting unnecessary Intune or Entra administrative privileges.
+This allows Helpdesk personnel to use the approved remote-support process without unnecessarily expanding their administrative privileges.

-See this example of a connection to a device via Intune.
+An example of connecting to a device through Microsoft Intune is shown below.

 ![Connection to Device](/static/images/posts/helpdesk/microsoft-intune-overview_connect_toDevice.avif)

-> **Security Disclaimer:** When providing remote support, any credentials or authentication tokens used during the session may be processed or stored on the remote user's device and could potentially be exposed if that device is compromised.
-Helpdesk personnel should therefore never use highly privileged accounts such as Global Administrator, Security Administrator, or Domain Administrator on standard user endpoints unless explicitly required and appropriately controlled.
-Administrative accounts should be separated by privilege tier and used according to the principles of least privilege and privileged access separation.
-Where local elevation is required, prefer device-specific or scoped administrative credentials rather than broad privileged identities.
+> **Security Disclaimer:** When providing remote support, any credentials or authentication tokens entered or used on the remote endpoint may potentially be exposed if that endpoint is compromised.
+Highly privileged identities such as Global Administrator, Security Administrator, or Domain Administrator should therefore not normally be used directly on standard user endpoints.
+Where administrative elevation is required, prefer scoped or device-specific elevation mechanisms.

-#### Configure Conditional Access for TeamViewer
+## Configure Conditional Access

-Conditional Access should be applied at two different stages of the remote support process.
+Conditional Access can protect two different parts of the remote support process.

-**1. Protect TeamViewer Console authentication**
+### Protect TeamViewer Authentication

-When TeamViewer is integrated with Microsoft Entra ID using SSO, configure an **Entra Conditional Access policy** for the TeamViewer Enterprise Application.
-For Helpdesk and TeamViewer administrators, require at minimum:
+When TeamViewer is integrated with Microsoft Entra ID using SSO, configure an Entra Conditional Access policy for the TeamViewer Enterprise Application.

+For Helpdesk and TeamViewer administrators, consider requiring:

 * Phishing-resistant MFA
 * A compliant or otherwise trusted administrative device
-* Access only for the required Helpdesk and administrative groups
+* Membership of the required Helpdesk or administrative group

-This protects access to TeamViewer accounts and the management environment.
-Microsoft recommends phishing-resistant MFA for privileged identities and supports requiring compliant devices through Conditional Access.
+This protects access to the TeamViewer account and management environment.

-**2. Protect remote connections to endpoints**
+### Protect Remote Connections

-If TeamViewer Tensor Conditional Access is available, configure separate rules controlling which support identities are allowed to connect to managed devices.
+TeamViewer Tensor Conditional Access can provide an additional authorization layer controlling which support identities are allowed to connect to which managed endpoints.

-A possible model is:
+For example:

 ```mermaid
 flowchart LR